 But not many know about the Black Canyon of the Gunnison, a hidden treasure about 1 hour and 20 minutes south of Grand Junction.

-The Black Canyon of the Gunnison is breathtaking, but the crowds are much thinner than in other popular destinations across the state.
-Although it doesn’t have hundreds of miles of scenic hiking trails, the jaw-dropping views of the canyon make for it.
+The Black Canyon of the Gunnison is breathtaking, but the crowds are much thinner than in many popular destinations in Colorado.
+Although it doesn’t have hundreds of miles of scenic hiking trails, the jaw-dropping views of the deep canyon make for it.

 GOOD TO KNOW: The Black Canyon of the Gunnison is not close to any other popular place in Colorado.
 If you visit it on a weekday, you might even have the whole place to yourself, especially if you come here in the afternoon.